skybet/skybet.github.io/_posts/2015-01-20-parsing-json-in-hive.md

 ### Conclusion

 The five approaches outlined above are by no means exhaustive but are intended to show the basic considerations you should have when using JSON in Hive.
-It is worth noting that, due to Hive's open source and pluggable nature, there are many customizations available for each approach that may get round some of the issues raised here and be more suitable for your particular problem.
+It is worth noting that, due to Hive's open source and pluggable nature, there are many customisations available for each approach that may get round some of the issues raised here and be more suitable for your particular problem.

 The general rules for approach selection are:

 * If your JSON schema is not clearly defined you should use approach 1 and parse at query time.
 * When you have a clearly defined but complex JSON structure you should use either the SerDe or a UDF in a stage/unstage process.
-The choice between these two really depends on the ingest requirements (for high speed ingest use the SerDe) and querying patterns (for a defined query pattern that could be optimized using HDFS file formats then use the UDF).
+The choice between these two really depends on the ingest requirements (for high speed ingest use the SerDe) and querying patterns (for a defined query pattern that could be optimised using HDFS file formats then use the UDF).
 * When your JSON structure simple key/value and you are using UDFs to parse it, favour `json_tuple` over `get_json_object`.

 For our specific problem described in the second paragraph we found that the data structures we would be parsing were clearly defined and simple key/value structures.
-We also found that there was a defined query behavior whose optimization should be given precedence over ingest speed.
+We also found that there was a defined query behaviour whose optimisation should be given precedence over ingest speed.
 For these reasons we chose to use the `json_tuple` UDF combined with a stage/unstage process.

 As Cloudera users we may have to revisit this issue at SB&G in the near future thanks to items on the Impala roadmap.
 2015 promises enhanced query features for nested structures and enhancements to the parquet storage format that almost certainly will invite some new approaches to this problem.